prathwik-shetty/CODSOFT/Task 2/README.md

-# Task 2 – Tic-Tac-Toe AI
+# Task 2 – Tic-Tac-Toe

 This project implements an unbeatable Tic-Tac-Toe game where a human player competes against the computer.